What to Read in a Contract? Party-Specific Summarization of Legal Obligations, Entitlements, and Prohibitions: Ethical Considerations

 \textbf{Evaluation results of content categorizer and importance ranker for remaining two folds.} We create three splits of the data for the $3$ fold cross-validation of \textsc{ContraSum}.
-Each fold consists of $5$ contract in the test set, $1$ in the dev set and remaining in the train set.
-The results presented in the main paper for the content categorizer and the importance ranker are for fold-1 and the results for other two folds of the dataset are presented in Table~\ref{tab:fold}.
-As the number of annotated contracts in the \textsc{LexDeMod} dataset are more than that of importance comparison dataset, we always keep the sentences from non-overlapping contracts in the train set for the content categorizer.
-We run each experiment with $3$ seed values ($123$, $111$, $11$) and use the predictions form the model which gives the best result on the dev set.
-The dev set is kept same across the three folds for both the content categorizer and the importance ranker.\\ \textbf{End-to-end summarization results for each party.} We present the summarzation results with respect to each party averaged over the $3$ folds in Table~\ref{tab:ete-tenant-landlord} for Tenant and Landlord.
+Each fold consists of $5$ contracts in the test set, $1$ in the dev set, and the remaining in the train set.
+The results presented in the main paper for the content categorizer and the importance ranker are for fold-1 and the results for the other two folds of the dataset are presented in Table~\ref{tab:fold}.
+As the number of annotated contracts in the \textsc{LexDeMod} dataset is more than that of the importance comparison dataset, we always keep the sentences from non-overlapping contracts in the train set for the content categorizer.
+We run each experiment with $3$ seed values ($123$, $111$, $11$) and use the predictions from the model which gives the best result on the dev set.
+The dev set is kept the same across the three folds for both the content categorizer and the importance ranker.

+\textbf{ROUGE scores for end-to-end summarization task.} We report ROUGE-1/2/L for the summarization task in Table~\ref{tab:ete-rouge}.
+We observe similar results as in Table~\ref{tab:ete}. \textsc{ContraSum} outperforms all other baselines on ROUGE-2 and ROUGE-L for all compression ratios.
+A minor difference in ROUGE-1 scores among different baselines might be because of the limited vocabulary used in legal documents resulting in similar 1-grams.
+There is a huge gap between \textsc{ContraSum} and upper-bound scores showing great room for improvement.
+This gap increases with the increase in compression ratios.

+\textbf{End-to-end summarization results for each party.} We present the summarization results with respect to each party averaged over the $3$ folds in Table~\ref{tab:ete-tenant-landlord} for Tenant and Landlord.
 We club ``tenant'', and ``lessee'' under Tenant, and ``landlord'' and ``lessor'' under Landlord for presenting the results.
 We observe similar trends in the performance of different models as the overall performance presented in the main paper. \textsc{ContraSum} outperforms each of the baselines across both the measures and for both the parties.
-As the number of obligations and entitlements is more than prohibitions and since we cap the maximum number of predictions at $10$, as the compression ratio increases the \% improvement will be small. \\ \textbf{Full sample summary.} We provide the full sample summary in Figure~\ref{fig:sample_obl_per} and Figure~\ref{fig:sample_ent}.
+As the number of obligations and entitlements is more than prohibitions and since we cap the maximum number of predictions at $10$, as the compression ratio increases the \% improvement will be small.